[This post was updated January 2023]

 Being able to track the exact dollar spend of each visitor is super valuable.
 Imagine knowing – and this is a completely made-up example – that visitors from TripAdvisor tend to spend $500 per booking compared to $200 per visitors from Facebook?

-To set up Ecommerce, you need to work with your booking software provider, which is beyond the scope of this post.
+However, to set up Ecommerce, you need to work with your booking software provider, which is beyond the scope of this post.
+But now you have the basic Analytics skills to take this next step when you are ready.
+You can read more about the fundamentals of Ecommerce here(opens in a new tab).

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.